ajoslin/ng-style/readme.md

 An object representing css styles.
 Allows camelCase style keys.

-See [to-css](https://github.com/joakimbeng/to-css) for documentation on how to javascript styles in css.
+See [to-css](https://github.com/joakimbeng/to-css) for documentation on how to write javascript styles.

 Returns a valid css string.